Buying Wines

 Buying Chilean wine can be cheaper if you’re visiting Chile, but that’s mostly in the under 30 dollar range.
 Wines that are more expensive tend to have a larger market outside of Chile and can be 50%+ cheaper in Europe or the US.
 This is especially true for the big Bordeaux blends from commercial producers.
 However, there’s certainly a lot of small independent producers in Chile that are difficult to find outside of Chile and cheaper in Chile, so that’s what I would focus on if I’m shopping in Chile.
 This is especially true of some good Pinot, Carignan or other less common varieties that have less of a market outside of Chile since it’s less known for these varieties.
 Natural Chilean wines often have a bigger market outside Chile, but prices in Chile are still about the same or cheaper.

 There are several shops in Chile that are worth visiting.
 The best is Supermercado Diez.
 They have 2 locations in Santiago (Vitacura and Providencia) and are consistently the cheapest place to buy Chilean wines along with a large selection.
 Mundo del Vino, CAV, and BBVinos also have a large selection and are all about the same price but more expensive than Supermercado Diez.
 Directwines has a smaller selection but decent prices if purchased online.
 La Vinoteca in Vitacura has good selection, but they are more expensive.
 However, it might be worth it to eat there since you can order wines at store prices with your food.
 Santiago Wine Club has a store in Santiago and Temuco.
 Armonia Wines is good shop in Las Condes.
 Try Cavas Reunidas if you’re in La Reina.
-A couple of online shops with a large selection are Sacacorchos and Wines & Co
+A few of online shops with a large selection are Sacacorchos, Atelier Classics and Wines & Co

-For natural wines, try Vino Natural and for boutique wines try La Cava del Barrio, Wineam, Tandem Wines, Vinoteca Italia, Baco (a French brasserie & store) or WoWines’ online shop.
+For natural wines, try Vino Natural and for boutique wines try La Cava del Barrio, Wineam, Brotherwood, Tandem Wines, Vinoteca Italia, Baco (a French brasserie & store) or WoWines’ online shop.
 Catas Nomades is also a source for boutique wines.
 Market Maule is an online store that sells a lot of wines from small producers in Maule.
 Up to Wine sells boutique wines and has a new monthly magazine in Spanish about independent producers of Chile.
 Of course there’s MOVI (Chile’s association of Independent producers) who have their own online store for their members.
 Sr. Vino sells through his Facebook page and tends to offer harder to find and independent wines.
 Contact Alan Grudsky on Instagram for a list of his wines.

 Avinemos both hosts educational tastings and sells boutique wines.
 The is true for Bocas Moradas, which hosts boutique wine tastings.
 Tastewine sells wine through their website and organizes tastings too.